RV AC Freezing Up in Jacksonville, FL

 Top causes

-2. Low refrigerant (medium).
-Insufficient refrigerant levels can cause the system to freeze due to low pressure.
+2. Low refrigerant levels (medium).
+Insufficient refrigerant can lead to low pressure in the system, causing freezing.

 Repair matrix